 Gavin Browning creates interdisciplinary dialogue about cities.

-He is the Director of Public Programs and Engagement at Columbia University School of the Arts, where he helped to open the Lenfest Center for the Arts on Columbia University's Manhattanville campus in 2017 and continues to organize events and festivals.
+He is the Director of Public Programs and Engagement at Columbia University School of the Arts, where he helped to open the Lenfest Center for the Arts on Columbia University's Manhattanville campus and continues to organize events and festivals.

 Gavin studied at The New School and Columbia University.
 His work has been displayed at the New Museum, the Hammer Museum, the Museum of Contemporary Art Chicago, and the Museum of the City of New York.